GitLab (Git-repository manager), an open-source version control platform similar to GitHub, is robust, scalable, and a great alternative.

 Next, run the commands below to install Postfix MTA for notifications.

 sudo apt install postfix

-During the installation, you’ll be prompted to select the type of mail configuration. make sure to choose Internet Site [ Mail is sent and received directly using SMTP] as shown below. then press Enter to continue.
+During the installation, you’ll be prompted to select the type of mail configuration.
+First, choose an Internet Site [ Mail is sent and received directly using SMTP], as shown below.
+Then press Enter to continue.

-Next, provide a mail server name. then can be the server Postfix is installed on.
+Next, provide a mail server name.
+They can be the server Postfix is installed on.

 Install GitLab Packages

-Now that your server is ready, run the commands below to download and install GitLab packages. the EXTERNAL_URL value should be the URL for the GitLab site.
-If you’re testing in a development environment, you may have to enter that in the server host file.. and this is the URL that you’ll need to access the GitLab site.
+Now that your server is ready, run the commands below to download and install GitLab packages.
+The EXTERNAL_URL value should be the URL for the GitLab site.
+If you’re testing in a development environment, you may have to enter that in the server host file.
+This is the URL you’ll need to access the GitLab site.

 curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.deb.sh | sudo bash EXTERNAL_URL="http://gitlab.example.com" sudo apt install gitlab-ce

 After the commands above, you should see a completion message.